Meeting Our Basic Needs

 When we look out for one another, we all see #TheNetBenefit.

 Our state is only as strong as our people.
 And our people — our families, friends, and neighbors — are strong when they have access to the food, shelter, health care, and economic support they need to lead healthy lives.
 This is true no matter who you are or where you live.
 When Missourians have access to care, they have the opportunity to live up to their potential and pursue their dreams, bringing untold value to their communities and to our state.

 Why it matters

 Missourians are connected to the support and resources they need to lead healthy lives through a combination of state and federal programs, dedicated professionals, volunteers, and community organizations.
-In fact, programs like SNAP, WIC, TANF, Medicaid, SSI, disability, and housing assistance ensure an estimated 1.1 million Missourians have access to care, including 250,000 children.
+In fact, programs like SNAP (food stamps), WIC (nutrition program for Women, Infants, and Children), TANF (Temporary Assistance for Needy Families), Medicaid, SSI (Supplemental Security Income), disability, and housing assistance ensure an estimated 1.1 million Missourians have access to care, including 250,000 children.
 But through our work across the state, we have found that when Missourians’ basic needs are not met, their health is negatively impacted.

 How we’re changing things

-We’re working to help all Missourians better understand how taking care of our residents who need help most — particularly children, seniors, veterans, and people with disabilities — leads to stronger communities and a stronger state for all Missourians.
+We’re working to help all Missourians better understand how taking care of our residents who need help most — particularly children, seniors, veterans, and people with disabilities — leads to stronger communities and a stronger state.
 We must look out for our neighbors and strive to understand what it takes for each of us to lead a healthy life.
 And we must recognize the important work of dedicated professionals, local institutions, and volunteers who work tirelessly to support those in need.

 We’re working with partners across the state.
 Join us.